Nikitos787/car-sharing-service/README.md

 or [this link](https://www.postman.com/supply-observer-16858482/workspace/for-people/collection/27238121-3ac30850-3272-4643-adc5-cb50552da2bd?action=share&creator=27238121)
 - [Collection for docker run](postman.collections/car-sharing-service%20for%20docker.postman_collection.json)
 or [this link](https://www.postman.com/supply-observer-16858482/workspace/for-people/collection/27238121-7cc8d2bb-cae7-4be3-b986-4fc7608c6366?action=share&creator=27238121)
 - if you want to run tests, you should run docker before this.
+Also don't forget add properties in application.properties for tests [here](src/test/resources/application.properties)
->Just import it to your Postman and enjoy!
+> Just import it to your Postman and enjoy!
 Good luck!